 While this may be frustrating for you, I want to tell you that this is normal and that it will pass.

 Here are some signs and symptoms to look for in order to determine whether you are facing adrenal fatigue:

 - Difficulty waking in the morning (even after sleeping longer stretches)

 - Afternoon fatigue

 - Craving sugar, salt or fat

-- Increased illness due to immune system depression
+- Increased frequency of illness (due to immune system depression)

 - Hormone imbalance